dobanov/mon_log_and_send_keywords_to_telegram/README.md

 Options:

-  --filename   Path to the log file
+  --filename   Path to the log file(s)

   --keyword    Keyword(s) to watch for in the log file